-Paint Pictures in the Minds of Others
+Paint Pictures in the Minds of Your Audiences

 I remember so vividly sitting on the porch with my brother and cousins, listening to my uncle tell stories.
 Even though we were young and restless, he kept us captivated for what must have been an hour at a time but seemed like fleeting moments.

 What I remember most — what still fascinates me — is how he used his voice, expressions, and body language, to engross us in his tales.
 I have to believe that his storytelling was as exciting for him as it was spellbinding for us.

 I can picture myself sitting there with my mouth open.
 I swear I could see in my mind everything my uncle was describing.
 And to this day, I try to remember the lessons I learned during the many times I sat on that porch.

 My uncle knew more than just how to tell stories.
 He knew the secret.
 Perhaps, he learned it as he grew up, listening to others tell stories.
 Perhaps, he knew it intuitively.
 In any case, he sure knew how to spin a yarn, as it were.